In the mountains, along lakes and rivers

 Art and culture

 Bled Castle may be the most visited, but there are castles, mansions and manors in every town!
 They frequently house museums and galleries showcasing the heritage of the region.
-In addition to the large museums there are many smaller specialised museums for those who want to learn more about Alpine dairy farming, forging, mountaineering or other regional traditions.
+Learn about the Isonzo Front and feel the defiant spirit of the Tolmin Rebels in Posočje.
+Descend into the Peca Underworld and discover the life of the old Koroška miners.
+Take a stroll through the history of Slovenian mountaineering at the museum in Mojstrana.
+In addition to the large museums, there are also several smaller museums at which you can learn about pasture farming, blacksmithing, mountaineering, ironworking and other pursuits.

 A taste of tradition